 Bolt’s reaction time of .183 was far slower when compared to Gatlin; it was .045 less.
 Bolt lost the overall race by .03: Bolt would have won the race with an equal reaction time out of the blocks, he would have won the 100-meter World Championship even with an average start.

 If Usain Bolt’s reaction time was .150, he would have run 9.80 for the 100m sprint at the 2017 IAAF World Championships in London, England.
-A reaction time between .135 – .155 is considered typical of a world class runner for the 100m.
+The reaction time between .135 – .155 is considered typical of a world-class runner for the 100m.
 Christian Coleman’s reaction time of .123 was exceptional.

 The worst reaction time in the final at the 2017 IAAF World Championships was China’s Bingtian Su at .224.
 The best overall reaction time of the competition was Kukyoung Kim of Korea at .115.
 Kim placed last in his semi-final race clocking 10.40 over 100m.
 Which is still very fast.

 You can practice your reaction time at home courtesy of The New York Times: